michaelmacinnis/oh/README.md

+﻿oh
+==

-﻿Oh is a Unix shell written in Go.
+Oh is a Unix shell written in Go.
 Like the rc shell, oh is similar in spirit but different in detail from other Unix shells.

 Oh extends the shell's programming language features without sacrificing the